-An LOI is required and must be submitted by the SBC no later than March 11, 2015, 5:00 pm ET via the Portfolio Analysis and Management System (PAMS).
-Only those applicants that submit an LOI by the due date are eligible to submit an application under this FOA.
+An LOI is required and must be submitted by the SBC and received by DOE no later than November 16, 2015, 5:00 pm ET.
+Only those applicants that submit an LOI which is received by DOE by the due date are eligible to submit an application under this FOA.